JeremieLitzler/vueschool-course/course-typescript-with-vue-js-3.md

 </template>
 ```

+This is also a method I used in the implementation of a native dialog modal.

 Read [more in the docs](https://vuejs.org/guide/typescript/composition-api.html#typing-template-refs) about typing the template refs.

 Read [more in the docs](https://vuejs.org/guide/essentials/template-refs.html) about the Template refs, what they are and are used for.